 - Trace minerals in small amounts.
 These include iron, copper, magnesium, zinc, iodine, fluoride, and selenium.

-- Iron is an essential micronutrient required for motor and cognitive development.
+It is an essential micronutrient for motor and cognitive development.
 Iron deficiency causes anemia, defined as low hemoglobin concentration, which happens to most children and pregnant women.

-- Vitamin A helps in maintaining healthy eyesight and better immune system function.
-Vitamin A deficiency causes night blindness and death from infectious diseases like measles and diarrhea.
-Vitamin A found in dairy products like milk, cheese, yogurt, pistachio nuts, carrots, cantaloupe, etc.,
+Vitamin A helps in maintaining healthy eyesight and better immune system function.
+The deficiency of vitamin A causes night blindness and death from infectious diseases like measles and diarrhea.
+It is found in dairy products like milk, cheese, yogurt, pistachio nuts, carrots, cantaloupe, etc.,

 Similar read: top healthy foods for kids